sql-code/sql-code/apps/studio/docs/guide/README.md

 The connection screen allows you to enter connection information for your database.

-Note - Beekeeper Studio does not support unix socket connections for PSQL or MYSQL, only TCP connections.
+Note - SQL Code does not support unix socket connections for PSQL or MYSQL, only TCP connections.

 ### SSL